 3. During the “dog days” of summer, the temperature inside a parked car can climb to well above 100ºF, even with the windows slightly open, in just a matter of minutes.
 A dog’s body is different from a human’s and is not equipped to handle this degree of heat.

-4. On a mild 73ºF day, the temperature inside a car can reach 120ºF in 30 minutes.
-On a 90ºF day, the interior of a vehicle can reach 160ºF in minutes.
+4. On a 78-degree day, the temperature inside a parked car can soar to 100 in just minutes, and on a 90-degree day, the interior temperature can reach as high as 109 degrees in less than 10 minutes.

 5. If it’s too hot for you, it’s even worse for dogs because their bodies can’t sweat to cool down.
-They can only cool themselves by panting and sweating through their paw pads.
+They can only cool themselves by panting.

 6. Heatstroke can come on quickly and result in brain damage or death.
 Shock sets in as the dog’s internal temperature rises, and death can occur in just 15 minutes.